reactive-python/reactpy-django/docs/src/features/hooks.md

 ## Use Mutation

-The `use_mutation` hook is used to modify Django ORM objects.
+The `use_mutation` hook is used to create, update, or delete Django ORM objects.

+The function you provide into this hook will have no return value.

 === "components.py"